- Concrete Driveways Info

 How to clean mold and mildew from a concrete driveway

 If your driveway is in a heavily shaded spot, you may have issues with mold and mildew growth, especially if weather conditions are damp and humid.
-The best solution is to scrub and clean the affected areas with a mold-killing detergent or a simple solution of household bleach and water (about 1 cup bleach per gallon of water).
+Scrub the area with a mold-killing detergent or a solution of bleach and water (about 1 cup bleach per gallon of water).
 If you’re worried about damage to nearby plant life, distilled white vinegar can also be effective.
 Learn more: How to Clean Mold Off Concrete.

 How to remove tire marks from a driveway